jrz/container-shell/README.md

 ```

 # Usage
 The CLI will most likely change.
-The program can be used with or without creating a Shellfile:
+The program can be used ad-hoc or using a Shellfile:

-## Without a Shellfile
+## Ad hoc (no Shellfile)
 ```
 > shell [docker-image]
 ```